Are you keen on starting your own environmental project but not sure how to get it done? Read these five steps to get started!

 Further into the continent lies the province of Limpopo, most well-known as a gateway to the massive Kruger National Park, a wildlife haven where visitors can spot lion, leopard, rhino, elephant, and buffalo, among others in their native habitat.
 Ancient rock art well-preserved by the dry, hot climate, and more recent San rock art are some of the many other exceptional sites to be found throughout the area.
 Our project is located in Karongwe, a privately owned wildlife park, about an hour’s drive from Kruger.

 The African elephant is classified as vulnerable, but its population is increasing due, in large part, to research and conservation initiatives like Elephants Alive, who we have worked with for many years.
 Elephant conservation is an interesting field due to the fact these animals can have a negative impact on other threatened species if their population gets out of hand.
 The reason for this is that they often destroy vegetation as they move through an area.
-As a volunteer on this project, you’ll be actively involved in collecting data about the health, behavior, and movements of these animals, as well as the trees and shrubs they’ve interacted with.
+As a volunteer on this project, you’ll be actively involved in collecting data about the health, behaviour, and movements of these animals, as well as the trees and shrubs they’ve interacted with.

 Further Reading: 4 Reasons Why The Environment Needs Elephants